SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 <!--endintro-->

+### Definition
 My definition of ET - use latest Bolton/Bach

 ::: greybox
 Testing is the process of evaluating a product by learning about it through exploration and experimentation, which includes: questioning, study, modeling, observation and inference, output checking, etc.
 :::

+earlier: First, a definition lifted straight from the Rapid Software Testing course notes:

+Exploratory Testing is

+an approach to software testing

+that emphasizes the personal freedom and responsibility of each tester to continually optimize the value of their work

-earlier: simultaneous learning, test design, and test execution
+by treating learning, test design and test execution as mutually supportive activities that run in parallel throughout the project

+### Why is exploratory testing important?

 why I think it’s so important

+### How does exploratory testing compare with scripted approaches to testing?

-Compare & contrast with scripted approaches to testing, dispel some myths here look at Quest wiki content
+Compare & contrast with scripted approaches to testing,

+### Some exploratory testing myths

+dispel some myths here

 ### Further reading